A Church of England School

 We are a Church of England (Controlled) Primary School.
 This means that we celebrate our identity as a school within our Christian community.
 We open our doors to all cultures and faiths and help children, staff and parents to create a school with Christian Values at the heart of our school.

 Our Collective Worship focusses on a different Christian Value each term.
-This term's value is: Peace
+This term's value is: Generosity

 Courage, Perserverance, Creativity, Wisdom, Compassion and Justice